addulac/phd/source/12_networks.md

 ## Summary

+* We expose in this section the networks considered in the literature and precise what particular real world networks we focus on this thesis, that is, social interaction networks and information networks
-* we review some of the important properties that arise in real world networks, neverthess, other properties have been studied and are not present in this paper.
+* we review some of the important properties that arise in real world networks, nevertheless, other properties have been studied and are not present in this paper, in particular the one concerning temporal networks.
-* we precise the type of network to which this work and review some important of the properties that caracterise social and information networks.
+* we precise the type of network to which this work and review some important of the properties that characterise social and information networks.
 * We discuss the application of network analysis and the different modeling and algorithmic existing approaches.
-In this context, the model of interest (probablistic) are apealing because i) they can run on the two mode; generative based and learning based, and ii) they can answer several type a question.
+* In this context (introduce next section), the model of interest (probabilistic) are appealing because i) they can run on the two mode; generative based and learning based, and ii) they can answer several type a question.
 In particular, once the model inference is performed, they can be used for community detection as well as link prediction.